 I’m Pascal from Quebec City, Canada.
 Thanks to my parents, I’ve always been quite active growing up.
 Mum and Dad always encouraged me to be involved in pretty much any sports I could find time for.
 Cycling is something I’ve been enjoying since a very young age.
 Whether it was on roads or on the mountains, I always loved pushing the pedals.
 In my opinion, cycling is the perfect way of transport.
 Being in the open involves all the senses; you feel the air and smell it and sometimes can taste it, you hear what’s going on out there despite sometimes what’s around makes pretty loud noises and most of all you’ve got heaps of time to really absorb the surroundings with the freedom of going pretty much anywhere.
 And no need for petrol which saves a fair bit of money!

 Going on a bike ride around the world provides the ultimate photography opportunity.
-Going through different culture and their people, some of the best scenery on earth, the colours and light evolving and changing every day provide plenty of opportunities and challenges.
-It’s also important to share my adventure with family, friends and anybody interested in photography or cycling; photography is the perfect medium for me.
+Going through a different culture and their people, some of the best scenery on earth, the colors and light evolving and changing every day provide plenty of opportunities and challenges.
+It’s also important to share my adventure with family, friends, and anybody interested in photography or cycling; photography is the perfect medium for me.
 And what’s better than looking at your photos months and years after your trip!!